fuzz/remote/blog/plastic.markdown

 we love data, we can learn from data, we can use data to improve our processes.
 Distributed teams produce more and richer data about themselves and the work they do than colocated teams.

-Why would an industry embracing Big Data want to throw away so much data about itself?
+An industry embracing Big Data should

 As technologists we do not write blog posts asking people to please go to gyms because that is the best way to work out; instead we innovate and build wearables that people can use to monitor and increase their